mdomagk/personal-website/content/publication/gasch2025/index.md

 ---
-title: 'Determining the Minimum Number of Measurement Sites for Voltage Quality Evaluation in Medium Voltage Networks'
+title: 'Determining the minimum number of measurement sites for voltage quality evaluation in medium voltage networks'

 authors:
   - Etienne Gasch